To put it simply, if your website’s technical SEO isn’t on point – you’re not going to rank well on Google.

 Lazy-load your images so that you only load them as and when they are needed.
 This is because some users may not even reach the bottom of your page, but you still loaded all of the resources.
 Learn more about lazy loading here.

-We hope that the steps outlined above make your technical SEO audit that little bit easier.
+We hope the steps outlined above make your technical search engine optimization audit a bit easier.
 If you need more information on how to go about optimizing your website’s speed, check out this brilliant article from Moz outlining more of the best practices.

 Advanced Technical SEO

 If you want to take your technical SEO audit even further, you should consider reviewing the following technical elements.